MuhammadHamza096/MuhammadHamza096/README.md

 ### Hey
-My name is Hamza ,currently working as a front-end Developer at Nisum having 1 year experience and graduated from University of Karachi
+My name is Hamza, currently working as a front-end developer at Nisum.
+I'm curious about JavaScript, TypeScript, React and Node.

 <!--